 A. Today’s Four Superpowers

-Even so, the ‘10s have been a trying period for the union.
+Even so, the present is a trying time for the union.
 It is perfect case study of the challenges of equilibration – raising up poor regions by integrating them with richer ones.
 A debt crisis among its poorer states has put European resolve to the test.
 In 2019, the EU faced its first secession when one of its wealthiest members, Great Britain, made its “Brexit”.

 B. The War on Terror and the Arab Spring